flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{% inner_markdown %}}
 Finally, everything is automatically mixed together and output through the speaker/headphone jack.

-For practical reasons (e.g. cartridge space, need for more PCM channels, etc.), you have probably noticed that, while this console has only two PCM channels, some games can play more than two samples concurrently.
-This is because the main CPU can lend some of its cycles to provide audio mixing as well (that gives you an idea of how powerful the ARM7 is!).
+While the GBA has just two PCM channels, some games can play more than two concurrent channels.
+How is this possible?
+Well, while only having two channels may look a bit weak on paper, the main CPU can use some of its cycles to provide audio sequencing and mixing (that should give you an idea of how powerful the ARM7 is!)
 {{% /inner_markdown %}}

 {{< /tab >}}